OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/ArbGas_and_Fees.md

 ### Price for storage

 Transactions are charged based on the net increase they cause in the total amount of L2 EVM contract storage that exists.
 Decreases in contract storage do not receive a credit.
-Each storage cell costs 2000 times the estimated L1 gas price.
+Each storage location costs 2000 times the estimated L1 gas price.
 This means that storage costs about 10% as much as it does on the L1 chain.

 ### Price for ArbGas